openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

     permanently modifying these lists of sample voting topics).
   * Adding/removing Steering team members Spending project funds
   * Adding/removing people with commit rights to GitLab repositories
-  * Adding/removing moderators of PALISADE online groups and forums
+  * Adding/removing moderators of OpenFHE online groups and forums
   * Adding/removing people to private communication channels
-  * Adding/removing people with rights to post as PALISADE on social
+  * Adding/removing people with rights to post as OpenFHE on social
   * media Establishing sub-committees and roles

 Votes can happen on the following topics with passing contingent on a majority.